Buying cat litter used to be a simple affair. Your decision came down to two choices: clumping or non-clumping.

 And because guar isn’t a starch-based material, together with biochar, it helps resist biological growth in your cat’s litter box!

 The Environmental Scorecard: How Sustainable Is Your Cat Litter?

-My BioCharged Kitty Litter outperforms other pine-based litters, clay, wheat, and nut-based litters for absorbency, odor control and dust factors.
+My BioCharged Kitty Litter outperforms other pine-based litters, clay, wheat, and nut-based litters for absorbency, clumping ability and odor control.

 As consumers become more “green” savvy, they want to know where their litter comes from, and what will happen to it once it’s discarded.
 Here’s a quick summary of the major types of litter:

 |Type of litter

 ||Strip mines (a non-renewable resource)

 |Silica gel crystals